 The diagnosis of deep fibromatosis is usually made after a small piece of the tumour is removed in a procedure called a biopsy.
 The tissue is then sent to a pathologist who examines it under a microscope.
 Sometimes additional tests such as immunohistochemistry or molecular testing may be performed to confirm the diagnosis.

-When viewed under the microscope, the tumour is made up of long thin spindle cells that look like the cells found in normal fibrous tissue.
+When viewed under the microscope, the tumour is made up of long thin spindle cells that look like the cells found in normal connective tissue.
 Most of these spindle cells are specialized fibroblasts and myofibroblasts and they form a mass that grows into the surrounding normal tissues.

-Because deep fibromatosis can look like other tumours that develop from fibrous tissue, it can be difficult for your pathologist to make a definite diagnosis of deep fibromatosis with only the small amount of tissue provided with a biopsy.
+Because deep fibromatosis can look like other tumours that develop from connective tissue, it can be difficult for your pathologist to make a definite diagnosis of deep fibromatosis with only the small amount of tissue provided with a biopsy.
 However, your pathologist may suggest this diagnosis as a possibility to your clinician in the pathology report.

 Immunohistochemistry is a test that allows pathologists to see different types of proteins made by the tumour cells.
 When this test is performed, the tumour cells in deep fibromatosis are often described as positive or reactive for the proteins smooth muscle actin and desmin.
 In addition, the cells in deep fibromatosis often show abnormal expression of a protein called beta-catenin.
 This protein is normally found in a part of the cell called the membrane.
 In deep fibromatosis, the beta-catenin protein does not move normally to the membrane of the cell.
 Instead, the beta-catenin protein builds up in a part of the cell called the nucleus.
 Pathologists often describe this as nuclear expression.
 If the beta-catenin protein is found mostly in the nucleus of the cell, this is considered abnormal and may be associated with a mutation in the genes for either APC or CTNNB1.